code-dot-org/code-dot-org/README.md

 [![Circle CI](https://circleci.com/gh/code-dot-org/code-dot-org/tree/staging.svg?style=svg)](https://circleci.com/gh/code-dot-org/code-dot-org/tree/staging)
 [![Coverage Status](https://codecov.io/gh/code-dot-org/code-dot-org/branch/staging/graph/badge.svg)](https://codecov.io/gh/code-dot-org/code-dot-org)

+This is a stub PR to test whether having staging-next as a base branch on a PR will cause Circle to run builds.

 Welcome!
 You've found the source code for [the Code.org website](https://code.org/) and [the Code Studio platform](https://studio.code.org/).
 Code.org is a non-profit dedicated to expanding access to computer science education.
 You can read more about our efforts at [code.org/about](https://code.org/about).

 ## Quick start